-- 1. Evaluate the condition of the Upper Floridan aquifer to determine if patterns in nitrate concentration are occurring. - 2.
+- 1. Evaluate the condition of the UFA to determine if patterns in nitrate concentration are occurring. - 2.
 Identify areas with persistent elevated levels of nitrate for further investigation of the sources and causes of elevated nitrates.

-5.2.2 MONITORING LOCATIONS AND INDICATORS
+5.2.2 Monitoring Locations and Indicators